DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 Proprietary binary file formats provided by both _DeXtral_ and _DeXtral Kompakt_ modules, are useful to store and recall DX7 synthesizer parameters, plus **extended features** (who are not supported by DX7 SysEx):

-- **.6opvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.
+- **.dexvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.
-- **.6opcart** can be used to store a 32-voice cartridge (soundbank), including OP ON/OFF states, and all modulation matrices.
+- **.dexcart** can be used to store a 32-voice cartridge (soundbank), including OP ON/OFF states, and all modulation matrices.
-- **.6opsynth** can be used to store **all synthesizer settings**, including OP ON/OFF states, all modulation matrices, and global preferences.
+- **.dexsynth** can be used to store **all synthesizer settings**, including OP ON/OFF states, all modulation matrices, and global preferences.

 ---